 The good thing about elliptical machine training is that it gives you a great overall cardio workout without stressing out the joints in the knees and ankles, a problem that can occur when running outdoors on a hard surface.

 But elliptical cross trainers can’t provide the motivation you need to get off the plateau you’re on and move to a higher fitness level.
 That is up to you.
 Your body constantly adapts to any fitness regime you put it to, so it’s up to you to throw some variety into your elliptical machine training.

 With that in mind, here are 6 tips for getting the most out of working out on elliptical cross trainers:

-Heart Rate Monitoring - Most of the better models of elliptical cross trainers have a pulse grip sensor on the handlebars.
+3. Monitor Your Heart Rate - Most of the better models of elliptical cross trainers have a pulse grip sensor on the handlebars.
 This will give you a reading of your heart rate so you can see if you are working in the target heart zone or at your optimal heart rate.